Skip to main content

 The use of biosolids is permitted and regulated by the Scottish Environment Protection Agency (SEPA) under Waste Management Licensing legislation.

-In addition, the Sludge (Use in Agriculture) Regulations 1989, non-statutory codes of practice and an industry agreement (the Safe Sludge Matrix) exist to ensure that human, animal, and plant health are not put at risk.
+The Sludge (Use in Agriculture) Regulations 1989, non-statutory codes of practice and an industry agreement (the Safe Sludge Matrix) exist to ensure that human, animal, and plant health are not put at risk.

 Make a complaint